tripthefan/tripthefan/README.md

-# tripthefan
+# Trip the Fan

-We are an artist management group working to create, and promote open source technology to change how we work in the music industry.
+We are a music management and services firm.